ZonD80/Doodstrap/README.md

 License
 ----------------------------
-Doodstrap is licensed under  [GPL v3 ] license, included in package.
+Doodstrap is licensed under GPLv3 license, included in package.